robert/robert.github.com/_posts/2100-01-01-using-the-hive-with-aws-elasticsearch.md

 ### Where to run it

-You can either run your signing proxy on the same hosts as The Hive, or different ones.
-Running it on the same hosts as The Hive is probably simpler and gives you fewer servers to maintain, but running it on separate servers is also entirely acceptable.
+You can either run your signing proxy on the same hosts as The Hive, or on different ones.
+Running your proxy on the same hosts as The Hive is probably simpler and means that you will have fewer servers to maintain, but running it on separate servers is also entirely acceptable.

-Whichever approach you choose, you should ideally have both The Hive and the signing proxy running on multiple servers for redundancy in case one of your servers explodes.
-Hosts running one or both of these services are almost entirely stateless (apart from The Hive's "streaming" service, which you can survive without), since they aren't hosting the ElasticSearch database.
+Whichever approach you choose, you should ideally have both The Hive and the signing proxy running on multiple servers for redundancy in case one of them explodes.
+Servers running one or both of these services are almost entirely stateless (apart from The Hive's "streaming" service, which you can survive without), since they aren't hosting the ElasticSearch database.
 This means that you should be able to safely add or remove hosts from your rotation at will.

 ### Configuring The Hive

 If you run the signing proxy on the same hosts that you run the Hive on then you should configure The Hive to connect to its database at `localhost:$PORT_NUMBER`.
-For example, if you run the signing proxy on port `1234`:
+For example, if you run the signing proxy on port `1234`, your `application.conf` should read:

 ```
 search {